 Mission San Miguel Arcángel

 Located just off Highway 101 this historic California Mission is well worth a look.
 There is a small gift shop where you can pay a modest fee for a self-guided tour.
-It takes about 30 minutes to wonder around the grounds.
+It takes about 30 minutes to walk around the grounds.
 775 Mission St San Miguel, CA 93451.

 Estrella Warbird Museum